englishextra/iframe-lightbox/README.md

 `data-padding-bottom` is optional, and can be used to change default 16/9 Aspect Ratio to the one of yours with the formula: a percentage value of

-`data-scrolling` is optional, makes iframe content scrollable or not (default); this can be set with `scrolling` option property

 ```txt
 height/width*100
 ```